thomd/notebook/README.md

 * Isolated editing of page headline sections (similar to Wikipedia) for ease of editing.
 * Extended markdown syntax: text highligting, tables, margin notes, mathematical expressions (via LaTeX) or internal page links.
 * Simple categorisation of pages on an overview page.
+Category-tiles can be positioned as required.
 * Page navigation reflecting the headline hierarchy.
 * Search within all pages.
 * Mark highly used pages as favorites.